iambumblehead/thinky-wrap/README.md

 # thinky-wrap

-`thinky-wrap` is a reworked varion of the un-maintained [`thinky` package.](https://github.com/neumino/thinky/) Use `thinky-wrap` to port legacy thinky-using projects to recent versions of node and rethinkdb-ts.
-Because it uses the rethinkdb-ts driver, `thinky-wrap` is compatible with the latest versions of node.

-`thinky-wrap` uses host-native Promises and removes all thinky dependencies: "bluebird", "rethinkdbdash" and "validator".
+`thinky-wrap` is a reworked version of the legacy [`thinky`](https://github.com/neumino/thinky/) package.
+Use `thinky-wrap` to port legacy thinky-using projects to recent versions of node, using rethinkdb-ts. `thinky-wrap` uses host-native Promises and removes all thinky dependencies: "bluebird", "rethinkdbdash" and "validator".
 Use `thinky-wrap` to port legacy thinky-using projects to recent versions of node and rethinkdb-ts.

 <details>